 Each element has a number of statements of competence and in order to demonstrate competence in an element you will need to demonstrate competence in all of the statements.
-Full details of the elements of competence and the supporting statements of competence may be found in the "What is the Practical Experience Competence Framework".
+Full details of the elements of competence and the supporting statements of competence are in the RPEC at Section 3.9 of this Guide.